joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 The previous sprint helped prepare the necessary groundwork to optimise our development and delivery at the end of every sprint.
 We decided that now would be the right time to branch off and develop the features of the application that each of us were responsible for.
 ##### Plan
 1. Setup docker, ensure docker-compose script is able to spin up containers and serve our web application.
-2. Update the base game so that there is now a round two, where distractions in the form of news articles move across the screen as you play (US006).
+2. Update the base game so that there is now a round two, where distractions in the form of news articles move across the screen as you play.
-3. Add distractions in the form of sounds to our most current version of the game based on feedback from our user surveys and background research (US007).
+3. Add distractions in the form of sounds to our most current version of the game based on feedback from our user surveys and background research.
-4. Setup the Express framework so that our front end can talk to our database (US002, US003, US008).
+4. Setup the Express framework so that our front end can talk to our database.

 ##### Outcomes and Review
 1. Docker gave us some problems initially wherein our NodeJS container would keep restarting.
 This was fixed using this [shell script](../../site/wait-for.sh) and now continuous deployment was possible through docker containers.
 2. The application of the overlay to the game screen proved quite challenging.
 However, it worked out in the end as game now had news article distractions pop up on the screen which was being pulled by an [external news API](https://newsapi.org).
+3. The game was now also able to support sounds distractions.
-3. The Express module was still a work in progress and was carried forward into the next sprint.
+4. The Express module was still a work in progress and was carried forward into the next sprint.

 #### Sprint 3: Development III (19/04 - 25/04)
 ##### Preamble
 Based on the momentum and feedback from the development activities of last week's sprint we were coming closer to achieving a fully functional MVP.
 We exceeded our frontend goals and now had a game with auditory and visual distractions.
 This week's sprint was critical in developing our API, database and continue tweaking our continuous delivery pipeline.
 ##### Plan
 1. Add navigation buttons on the website based on UX/UI design workshops.
-2. Create the welcome page of our web application (US001).
+2. Create the welcome page of our web application.
-3. Continue work on the API and ensures that it interfaces well with our front end and back end (US002, US003, US008, US009).
+3. Continue work on our API and ensures that it interfaces well with our front end and back end.

 ##### Outcomes and Review
-1. The welcome page had been successfully created, although we did not been merge into **dev**.
+1. The welcome page had been successfully created, although we did not merge into **dev**.
 The merge was to be performed on the next sprint after it was more thoroughly tested for robustness.
 2. The navigation buttons had also been successfully added, and further work was required on the backend to ensure that the buttons were fully functional.
 3. We had a first working prototype of our API with more robustness testing to be performed in the next sprint.

 #### Sprint 4: Bugs, Fixes and Documentation (26/04 - 02/05)
 ##### Preamble
-There was a first prototype of our API that required more robustness testing, a fully functional back and a welcome page that all had to be integrated.
-We were also facing some problems with pulling news sources from our external.
+There was a first prototype of our API that required more robustness testing, a fully functional back end and a welcome page that all had to be integrated.
+We were also facing some problems with pulling news sources from our external API.
 Therefore, this sprint was mainly set aside to integrate the different elements of our application and fix bugs.

 ##### Plan
 1. Finalize the API.
 2. Integrate welcome page, front end, back end and API.
 3. Initiate the project documentation process on GitHub.
 4. Merge all features of the previous sprint and the work of this sprint into dev (welcome page, navigation buttons and API).
-5. If the above four tasks are accomplished, we should have an MVP by the end of the sprint (US005).
+5. If the above four tasks are accomplished, we should have an MVP by the end of the sprint.

 ##### Outcomes and Review
 1. The welcome page along with the navigation buttons were written in JavaScript, which caused a lot of issues during integration with the rest of the application.
 This was rectified by rewriting the components using TypeScript and remerging in dev.
 2. The API was finalised, review and merged into dev.
-3. The application was then tested using Docker, and worked as expected.
-At this point, we had a functioning minimum viable product.
+3. The application was then manually tested by spinning up our appliation using the docker compose scripts, and worked as expected.
+At this point, we had a functioning MVP.
 4. The project documentation process was successfully initiated, with the report template and navigation links fully setup on GitHub.

 #### Sprint 5: Deployment and Documentation (03/05 - 07/05)